shubhxg/web-dev-journey/Git/readme.md

 ![2023-05-23 13_37_46-EddieHubCommunity_LinkFree_ Connect to your audience with a single link  Showcas](https://github.com/shubhsharma19/web-development-notes/assets/69891912/184a524c-022e-4de5-8e0a-e2b563760d8e)

-- To connect your github repo to your local machine and make it remote. origin means your own repos or forked repos.
+- To connect your github repo to your local machine and make it remote.
+Origin means your own repos or forked repos.
 ```
 git remote add origin "url goes here"
 ```